This question is put wrong. The right question should be, “What can I do to keep myself healthy?”

 Throughout the complete range of courses that we have developed in the Sakharoff Protocol, you work intensively to understand physiology and how we translate this understanding into practical daily exercises.

-Concerning lifestyle diseases, we have substantial and well-documented knowledge of which stressor are at play.
+Concerning lifestyle diseases, we have substantial and well-documented knowledge of which stressors are at play.
 Two of the most significant stressors are what we eat and how we breathe.
 Both of these have changed substantially over the past two centuries.

 85% of people in the Western world suffer from CHVS, Chronic Hyperventilation Syndrome.
 It’s about responding to increasing our breathing volume in response to chronic stress.
 Then the gas balance changes in the lungs and the blood, the pH drops in the tissues which is due to too much lactic acid production in the tissues.